How To Use GoFundMe To Fund A Business In 8 Steps

 1) Make Sure Your Business Is Right For GoFundMe

 Crowdfunding with GoFundMe is a different matter, however.
-Donors tend to contribute to GoFundMe campaigns not to get in on the latest tech trend or trendy tabletop game, but to make a positive difference in the life of people in need or to benefit their community as a whole.
-Look at the sort of businesses that have had successful GoFundMe campaigns and you’ll note that they typically feature some combination of a) a business that has a positive impact on public life in a community and b) an entrepreneur/business owner with either a sympathetic and compelling personal story to tell or a mission related to charity or social justice.
+Donors tend to contribute to GoFundMe campaigns not to get in on the latest tech trend or trendy tabletop game but to make a positive difference in the life of people in need or to benefit their community as a whole.
+Look at the sort of businesses that have had successful GoFundMe campaigns, and you’ll note that they typically feature some combination of a) a business that has a positive impact on public life in a community and b) an entrepreneur/business owner with either a sympathetic and compelling personal story to tell or a mission that’s related to charity or social justice.

-If neither a) nor b) applies to you and your business, you’d be better off seeking funding from one of the other crowdfunding outfits I’ve mentioned.
+If neither a) nor b) applies to you and your business then you’d be better off seeking funding from one of the other crowdfunding outfits I’ve mentioned.
 If at least one of the two does apply to your efforts, you stand a decent shot at making GoFundMe work for your business.

 2) Develop A Business Plan & A Realistic Funding Goal

 Have a business plan ready before you start publicly campaigning for money.
-In particular, make sure you set a funding goal that you expect to actually be able to meet.
+In particular, make sure you set a funding goal that you expect to be able to meet.
 Define exactly what it is that you plan to do with the money you expect to raise so that in the event you reach your funding goal, you know what to do next.